TSUITUENYUE/tsuituenyue.github.io/_pages/about.md

         <div class="about-text">
           <h2>Tuen-Yue Tsui</h2>

-          <p>I am a passionate researcher and educator dedicated to advancing knowledge at the intersection of artificial intelligence, human-computer interaction, and computational social science.
-My work focuses on developing AI systems that are not only technically robust but also ethically grounded and socially beneficial.</p>
+          <p>I am a passionate researcher dedicated to advancing knowledge at the intersection of robotics, generative models, and physics-aware vision/graphics.
+My work aims to build the human like congnitive system for highly autonomous intelligence in robotics.</p>

-          <p>With a Ph.D. in Computer Science and several years of research experience, I have published extensively in top-tier conferences and journals.
-My research spans multiple domains, from machine learning algorithms to their societal implications, always with an eye toward creating technology that serves humanity's best interests.</p>

-          <p>Currently, I serve as an Assistant Professor in the Department of Computer Science, where I lead a research group focused on responsible AI development.
-I am also actively involved in several interdisciplinary collaborations that bridge computer science with psychology, sociology, and ethics.</p>
+          <p>Currently, I'm a Second Year Master Student in Robotics at Penn, advised by Prof. Lingjie Liu.
+I'm working on a project for robots to intuitively understand the motions from demonstrations without any labeled signal and carry them out in an adaptive way. </p>

           <!-- Research Highlights -->
           <div class="research-highlights">